hexian000/kcptun-libev/README.md

 - Proper: KCP will be flushed on demand, no mechanistic lag introduced.
 - Simple: Do one thing well. kcptun-libev only acts as a layer 4 forwarder.
 - Morden: Full IPv6 support.
-- DDNS aware: Dynamic IP addresses are automatically resolved.
+- DDNS aware: Dynamic IP addresses can be automatically resolved.
+- NAT traversal: Server behind certain types of NAT can be connected directly with the help of a well-known rendezvous server.
 - Configurable: If you plan to use with another encryption implementation (such as udp2raw, wireguard, etc.), encryption can be completely disabled or even excluded from build.
 - Portable: Compliant with ISO C standard.
 Support both GNU/Linux and POSIX APIs.